open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### Deployment

 There are multiple ways of deploying, but we will be using [Serverless Framework](https://github.com/serverless/serverless) for ease of use.
+More details can be found in the [Setting Up Serverless Framework guide](https://www.serverless.com/framework/docs/getting-started).

 Create a file called `serverless.yml`:

 ```yaml
 service: lambda-otel-native